jean-francois-labbe/blog/_posts/2018-03-21-use-turbolinks.markdown

 This more productive way involves using [Turbolinks 5](https://github.com/turbolinks/turbolinks), its headline is: "Get the performance benefits of a single-page application without the added complexity of a client-side JavaScript framework.".

-Guess what by default Rails apps uses Turbolinks :)
+Guess what by default [RubyOnRails](https://rubyonrails.org/) apps uses Turbolinks :)

-This makes it super easy to create a web application (by the way rails is the most productive framework I know of) and mobile application.
+This makes it super easy to create a web application (by the way Rails is the most productive framework I know) and mobile application.
 To create a mobile application we will just need to add one or to file to a template project.

 Turbolinks is used to power Basecamp mobile apps as explained [here](https://m.signalvnoise.com/hybrid-development-is-how-we-give-our-teams-of-three-superpowers/) and [here](https://m.signalvnoise.com/basecamp-3-for-ios-hybrid-architecture/)